Cyclic Sieving for Plane Partitions and Symmetry: Promotion and transpose-complementation

-Essentially via \cref{cor:std_monomial_actions}, Stembridge~\cite{stembridge1994minuscule} and Kuperberg~\cite{kuperberg1994minuscule} were able to deduce the $q=-1$ results discussed in the \cref{sec:intro}: \cref{thm:com_qneg,thm:trcom_qneg}.
-Note crucially, however, that we {\bf do not} have $\chi(M(T)) = M(\mathrm{Pro}(T))$.
+Essentially via Corollary~\ref{cor:std_monomial_actions}, Stembridge~\cite{stembridge1994minuscule} and Kuperberg~\cite{kuperberg1994minuscule} were able to deduce the $q=-1$ results discussed in the Section~\ref{sec:intro}: Theorems~\ref{thm:com_qneg} and~\ref{thm:trcom_qneg}.
+Note crucially, however, that we {\it do not} have $\chi(M(T)) = M(\mathrm{Pro}(T))$.
 Indeed, the whole point of using sophisticated bases like the dual canonical basis is that the naive bases like the standard monomial basis fail to behave well under the action of the long cycle.

-This brings us to the main algebraic result we need to prove \cref{thm:trcom_csiev}:
+This brings us to the main algebraic result we need to prove Theorem~\ref{thm:trcom_csiev}: